jaredly/j3/Roadmap.md

 # Visualize and compare!!!!

 - [ ] ok so I need to normalize the Expr representation at least, so that I can visualize them
+  - or just make another mapper, that's fine

+ok um so instead of all that

+what if I just have things be totally linear and then render stuff above where they are.